Skip to main content

 Automating a broken process creates the illusion of improvement.
 The system appears more efficient, but it is simply repeating bad logic faster.

 Tool-first thinking is also a frequent failure point.
 A platform can enable automation, but it cannot define the process for you.
+If the business logic is unclear, the tool will reflect that confusion.

 How to Approach Automation Properly